GoogleCloudPlatform/security-response-automation/automations.md

 Configuration

+- Finding source type: `etd`

+- Finding: `bad_ip`

 - action `gce_create_disk_snapshot`

+Properties:

-- `target_snapshot_project_id` Project ID where disk snapshots should be sent to.
+- `target_snapshot_project_id`: Project ID where disk snapshots should be sent to.
 If outputting to Turbinia this should be the same as `turbinia_project_id`.
-- `target_snapshot_project_zone` Zone where disk snapshots should be sent to.
+- `target_snapshot_project_zone`: Zone where disk snapshots should be sent to.
 If outputting to Turbinia this should be the same as `turbinia_zone`.
-- `output` Repeated set of optional output destinations after the function has executed.
+- `output`: Repeated set of optional output destinations after the function has executed.
 - `turbinia` Will notify Turbinia when a snapshot is created.

 Required if output contains `turbinia`: